 Lasting powers of attorney (LPAs) enable an adult to appoint another person to exercise decision-making powers on their behalf.
 They continue to be valid after the person loses capacity, unlike an ordinary power of attorney.

 It is important that clients understand the risks as well as the benefits of granting these powers.
-You should be aware of the potential for their abuse and build in appropriate safeguards, such as including:
+You should advise the client of the potential for their abuse and build in appropriate safeguards, such as including:

 - a supervision clause requiring the attorney to provide financial statements to a third party, for example so an accountant can draft audited accounts or a friend can oversee transactions

-- named people the attorney should consult with on certain decisions, which helps to keep the attorney in check
+- name people the attorney should consult with on certain decisions, which helps to keep the attorney in check

 - express reference to relevant parts of the Mental Capacity Act 2005, such as the requirement to support and consult the donor and take into account their views and the limited power of attorneys to make gifts under section 12 – this will prompt the attorney to act in accordance with the Mental Capacity Act 2005